Saturday, December 21, 2024

 To have lived until 1971 is just about possible if he had been born at the beginning of the century.
 It seems all but unbelievable that his condition would have allowed him to live into his 80s, as some reports suggest.
 For years Schlitze was buried in an unmarked grave in Rowland Heights, California until a group of fans clubbed together to buy a simple marker – topped with a brightly-coloured hat with a long feather.

-One thought on “The Mystery of Schlitze Surtees
+2 thoughts on “The Mystery of Schlitze Surtees

 Leave a Reply